 Another interesting point to be investigated in the future is the connection with dynamic learning, reinforcing decisions that have better objective function values.
-Since the philosophy of using best response functions together with predicted decisions for the other player is similar to our approach, this may generate relevant ramifications when substituting the standard two step process of independent decision making and probability distribution updated considered in \cite{gamelearning, leslie} for ours.
+Since the philosophy of using best response functions together with predicted decisions for the other player is similar to our approach, our ideas may substitute the standard two-step process of independent decision making and probability distribution updates considered in \cite{gamelearning, leslie}.
 Furthermore, in stochastic versions of the algorithm, the notions of cycling and orbiting may be more naturally understood as generalized convergence, simplifying the analysis.